p2635/improve-writing/README.md

 Mark complete means:

-* I have studied a course at least once.
+* I studied a course at least once.
-* I have taken notes on it.
+* I took notes on it.
-* I have practised it with concrete evidence to show.
+* I practised it with concrete evidence to show.

 The list: